andyk8872/pp4-team-build/README.md

 * [Mailtrap](mailtrap.com) - A mail service used for to hold/store the users details and message when using the contact form.
 * [Leaflet Maps](https://leaflet.js/) - Used to produce a map of the location.
 * [LambdaTest](https://app.lambdatest.com/console/realtime/browser) - Used to test deployed app on different browers.
+* [Color Palate](https://color.adobe.com/create/color-wheel) - Used to create a color palete.

 * [Back to contents](#table-of-contents)
 ***